Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 For Creative, Professional Programming

 This book offers practical advice for programming both talk and music formats.
 From art (programming, marketing, branding) to science (music testing, audience studies, ratings analysis).
 Included are forms for daily operations (PSA schedules, format clocks, etc.) and ideas for cable, satellite, and Web based programming.
-Last but not least, there are suggestions on how to find radio broadcasting jobs and how to negotiate with employers.
-Read this book
+Last but not least, there are suggestions on how to find radio broadcasting jobs and negotiate with employers.
+Read this radio book

 Something In The Air